etendosoftware/docs/compiled_docs.md

 object of class CalloutInfo to access window fields, database and other methods.
 The most important are:

-  * public String getStringParameter(String param, RequestFilter filter) : Returns the value of a field named param as an String using the filter to accept values.
+  * public String `getStringParameter(String param, RequestFilter filter)` : Returns the value of a field named param as an String using the filter to accept values.
-  * public BigDecimal getBigDecimalParameter(String param) throws ServletException : This method returns the value of of a field named param as a BigDecimal.
+  * public BigDecimal `getBigDecimalParameter(String param) throws ServletException` : This method returns the value of of a field named param as a BigDecimal.
-  * public void addResult(String param, String value) : This method sets the value of a field named param with the String value indicated.
+  * public void `addResult(String param, String value)` : This method sets the value of a field named param with the String value indicated.
-  * public void addResult(String param, Object value) : This method sets the value of a field named param with the value indicated.
+  * public void `addResult(String param, Object value)` : This method sets the value of a field named param with the value indicated.
 This method is useful to set numbers like BigDecimal objects.
-  * public void addSelect(String param) : Starts the inclusion of values of a field named param of type select.
+  * public void `addSelect(String param)` : Starts the inclusion of values of a field named param of type select.
-  * public void addSelectResult(String name, String value) : Adds an entry to the select field and marks it as unselected.
+  * public void `addSelectResult(String name, String value)` : Adds an entry to the select field and marks it as unselected.
-  * public void addSelectResult(String name, String value, boolean selected) : Adds an entry to the select field.
+  * public void `addSelectResult(String name, String value, boolean selected)` : Adds an entry to the select field.
-  * public void endSelect() : Finish the inclusion of values to the select field.
+  * public void `endSelect()` : Finish the inclusion of values to the select field.
-  * protected void showMessage(String value) : Shows a message in the browser with the value indicated.
+  * protected void `showMessage(String value)` : Shows a message in the browser with the value indicated.
-  * protected void showError(String value) : Shows an error message in the browser with the value indicated.
+  * protected void `showError(String value)` : Shows an error message in the browser with the value indicated.
-  * protected void showWarning(String value) : Shows a warning message in the browser with the value indicated.
+  * protected void `showWarning(String value)` : Shows a warning message in the browser with the value indicated.
-  * protected void showInformation(String value) : Shows an information message in the browser with the value indicated.
+  * protected void `showInformation(String value)` : Shows an information message in the browser with the value indicated.
-  * protected void showSuccess(String value) : Shows a success message in the browser with the value indicated.
+  * protected void `showSuccess(String value)` : Shows a success message in the browser with the value indicated.
-  * protected void executeCodeInBrowser(String value) : Executes the javascript code indicated in the value in the browser.
+  * protected void `executeCodeInBrowser(String value)` : Executes the javascript code indicated in the value in the browser.
-  * public String getLastFieldChanged() : Returns the name of field that triggered the callout.
+  * public String `getLastFieldChanged()` : Returns the name of field that triggered the callout.
-  * public String getTabId() : Returns the Tab Id that triggered the callout.
+  * public String `getTabId()` : Returns the Tab Id that triggered the callout.
-  * public String getWindowId() : Returns the Window Id that triggered the callout.
+  * public String `getWindowId()` : Returns the Window Id that triggered the callout.
-  * public VariablesSecureApp vars : This instance field contains the VariablesSecureApp associated to the callout servlet.
+  * public `VariablesSecureApp vars` : This instance field contains the VariablesSecureApp associated to the callout servlet.

 It is important to keep coherence with each expected data type (String, BigDecimal, ...)

 See the following class as an example of a class that currently uses
-SimpleCallout:  SL_Project_Service  .
+SimpleCallout: [SL_Project_Service](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/erpCommon/ad_callouts/SL_Project_Service.java){target="_blank"}.
 This callout simply takes the numeric value of two fields, calculates the sum and writes it into another field.
 This is the interesting part of the code that performs the logic:
 ```java
   @Override